 Wow, that was easy – and fun – right?
 But how do these frozen yogurt banana pops taste?

 The answer is, simply put, they’re incredible.
-The frozen sweet banana is coated in the creamy yogurt alternative and the sprinkles give it a little color and crunch.
-This is perfection on a popsicle stick if I don’t say so myself.
+The frozen sweet banana is coated in the creamy yogurt alternative, and the sprinkles give it a little color and crunch.
+This is perfection on a popsicle stick, if I don’t say so myself.

 You can’t go wrong when you make this tasty summer-time treat, which is 100 percent dairy-free, gluten-free, and grain-free.

-Other Recipes with So Delicious
+Other Recipes with Yogurt